RaiyannJ/ESC204-PSA-0107-08/CircuitPy Files/README.md

 V1 - figuring out the functionality of 1 button toggling 2 LEDS connected to 2 different ports

-V2 - a version of the program where 3 LEDS are connected to 3 different ports
+V2 - a version of the program where 3 LEDS are connected to 3 different GPIO ports (mapped as output) and the button connected to a 4th GPIO (mapped as input)

 V3 - to minimize port usage, this version has 2 LEDS connected in parallel to one port and the 3rd LED connected to another port.
-In total, 2 ports are used
+In total, 2 ports are used for the LEDS now.

 V4 - A modification of V3 to better space out our actual physical circuit